 The intricate and colourful mosaics found in Archaeological Park date back to the 4th century.
-The site was found in 1983 and said to contain part of the most important Roman and Greek city.
+The site was founded in 1983 and is said to contain part of the most important Roman and Greek city.
 See the impressive mosaic panels said to tell the story of cosmic order from Zeus to Aion himself, the god of all eternity.

 Colourful Mosaics ©MDHarding